gauravfodekar/NodeJSNotes/README.md

 These are the main ways to define functions in JavaScript, and you can choose the appropriate method based on your specific requirements and coding style.

-22.	# what is hosting in JavaScript ?
+22.#what is hosting in JavaScript ?
 Answer: In JavaScript, "hoisting" is a behavior in which variable and function declarations are moved to the top of their containing scope during the compilation phase, which is before the code is executed.
 This means that regardless of where you declare variables or functions within a scope, they are conceptually moved to the top of that scope by the JavaScript engine.

 There are two main aspects of hoisting: